 Double Chocolate was the first flavor of Nui cookies that I tried.
-According to the nutrition facts on the Double Chocolate Nui cookies, a serving (two cookies) contains 212 calories, 20g fat, 6g protein, and 3g net carbs.
-Total carbs are 19g, but 4g are from fiber and 12g are from sugar alcohol.
+According to the nutrition facts on the Double Chocolate Nui cookies, a serving (two cookies) contains 4g net carbs.
 The chocolate chips used in the Double Chocolate and Chocolate Chip flavors contain erythritol and monk fruit.

 When I bit into my first Nui cookie, I immediately noticed how sweet it was.
 For me, this is definitely a positive.
 However, if you are used to eating keto treats, you may not be accustomed to such an intense level of sweetness.
 The only other LCHF product I’ve tried that rivals the sweetness of Nui would be Keto Bars.
 The flavor of the chocolate is also very rich, which I enjoy.

 Are these cookies like a mirage?
 I’ve tried to understand exactly what Joe Rogan meant.
 I kind of get it, but not really.
 The cookies do dissolve in your mouth, leaving behind a taste of extreme sweetness, but at no point is my body asking, “Where’s the cookie, bro?”
 However, when Nui appeared on Shark Tank, one of the Sharks actually made a similar comment to Joe’s, so I’ll have to watch the episode again.
 Maybe he was onto something.